Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Rainbows and Baskets of Binary Barrier American Options

-(Chung, Shih and Tsai 2013) extend the SHP approach to price and hedge American knock-in put options under the Black\textendash Scholes model and the constant elasticity of variance (CEV) model of Cox (1975, 1996).
+Chung, Shih \& Tsai (2013) extend the SHP approach to price and hedge American knock-in put options under the Black–Scholes model and the constant elasticity of variance (CEV) model of Cox (1975; 1996).
 They first derive the American knock-in option values on the barrier and then construct a SHP which matches the knock-in option prices before maturity at evenly-spaced time points on the barrier.
 They use standard European calls to construct SHPs for American up-and-in put options and standard European puts to construct SHPs for American down-and-in put options, respectively.

-\begin{doublespace} A cash or nothing American binary put option has a closed form solution, given by the expressions for the Laplace transform of the distribution of the conditional first passage time of Brownian motion to a particular level (Shreve 2004; Azimzadeh 2015).
+A cash or nothing American binary put option has a closed form solution, given by the expressions for the Laplace transform of the distribution of the conditional first passage time of Brownian motion to a particular level (Shreve 2004; Azimzadeh 2015; Eq: \ref{eq:8}; \ref{eq:8-A}).
 The asset-or-nothing case is a simple scaling (by the strike price) of the cash-or-nothing case.
-The price of a cash-or-nothing American binary put with strike $H_{i}>0$, volatility of availability process $\sigma>0$, drift $\mu\in\Re$ and time-to-expiry $T$ is given below.
+The price of a cash-or-nothing American binary put with strike $H_{i}>0$, volatility of availability process $\sigma>0$, drift $\mu\in\Re$, the set of real numbers and time-to-expiry $T$ is given below.
 It is assumed $H_{i}<A_{i0}$, the initial value of availability, since a binary option is exercised as soon as it is in the money.

-Since the work of (Boyle 1977) provided a proper framework for Monte Carlo pricing of options, numerous extensions have been done.
-(Longstaff and Schwartz 2001) continues to be a popular technique that uses least squares to estimate the conditional expected payoff to the option-holder from continuation, making this approach readily applicable in path-dependent and multi-factor situations where traditional finite difference techniques cannot be used.
-(Rogers 2002; and Haugh and Kogan 2004) calculate the lower and upper bound of American option prices using Monte Carlo simulation by representing the price as a solution of a properly defined dual minimization problem. \end{doublespace}
+Since the work of Boyle (1977) provided a proper framework for Monte Carlo pricing of options, numerous extensions have been done.
+Longstaff \& Schwartz (2001) continues to be a popular technique that uses least squares to estimate the conditional expected payoff to the option-holder from continuation, making this approach readily applicable in path-dependent and multi-factor situations where traditional finite difference techniques cannot be used.
+Zanger (2018) analyzes the convergence of the Longstaff–Schwartz algorithm using a single set of independent Monte Carlo sample paths that is repeatedly reused for all exercise time-steps.